-You have to try these Lemon Ricotta Pancakes!
-They’ve got fabulous flavor, and the texture is out of this world!
-With olive oil, lemon zest, lemon extract and just enough sugar.
+You have to try this Lemon Ricotta Pancakes Recipe!
+You'll love the fabulous flavor, and the texture is out of this world!
+The pancakes include olive oil, lemon zest, lemon extract and just enough sugar.

 If there's one recipe you try from my blog this year, let it be these lemon ricotta pancakes.